EBS 2026학년도 수능완성 영어

 3 경청할 때 침묵의 중요성

-By offering us their attention, a listener provides the space where we can face those issues we alone can wrestle with, within our inner silence; a place to ____ the components of our distress, understand them better, and find ways to move forward.
+By offering us their attention, a listener provides the space where ____ can face those issues we alone can wrestle with, within our inner silence; a place to review the components of our distress, understand them better, and find ways to move forward.

 Often their best ____ is an accepting silence.